 These are my takeaways and my own perspective on a Fishburners ‘Learn From A Burner’ presentation given by Rod Bishop of Jayride on his company’s Decision Making Framework.

-I refer to this as the $2.4M Decision-Making Framework due to its fundamental role in helping Jayride reach its current market position and having raised a total of $2.4M.
+I refer to this as the $2.4M Decision-Making Framework due to its fundamental role in helping Jayride reach its current market position including raising a total of $2.4M.

-So now you know why you need a decision-making framework, here’s my notes and to quote Rod; “mileage may vary”.
+So now you know why you need a decision-making framework, here are my notes and to quote Rod; “mileage may vary”.

 “Close enough is good enough in the beginning”